AshMorrow/ashmorrow.github.io/index.md

 ```
 _**Achivment:**_
 ```
-Redesign of admin panel, which has written in JQuery 1.2
+Redesign of admin panel, which has written on JQuery 1.2
 ```